Winter Wonderland – Round up

 To be honest I was struggling a bit with my colour choices for this part.

-After the relatively dark Graphite and Lipstick I used for pattern 8 I thought the blanket could do with something lighter again.
-So I choose White and Silver.
+Since Graphite and Lipstick that I used for pattern 8 is relatively dark, I thought that the blanket could do with something lighter again.
+That’s why I chose White and Silver for the part with the snowmen.

-When I finished the bodies of the snowmen and started with the heads I became unsure wether this was really such a good choice.
+But, after I had finished their bodies and started on the heads, I wasn’t sure if this was really such a good choice.
 They looked kind of plump and pale.

-But, when you test a pattern, time usually plays a major role.
+But unfortunately, time usually plays a major role when testing a pattern.
 You have to think twice wether you rip back 15 rows or not.
 And as long as there is no mistake that inevitably catches the eye, you probably let it be.
-And so I continued even if I wasn‘t very happy about it.
+And so I continued even if I wasn’t very happy about it.

 I was all the more pleased when I noticed that Ana had created this little fun touch!
 Little shawls to dress the snowme.n.
 They really do wonders, don‘t they?